abhshkdz/abhshkdz.github.io/_pages/about.md

 learning models and its applications in computer vision and natural language processing.

-I am currently being advised by [Professor Dhruv Batra][2] as a visiting student at the [Machine Learning & Perception Lab][1], Virginia Tech.
+I am currently being advised by [Prof. Dhruv Batra][2] and [Prof. Devi Parikh][3] as a visiting student at [Virginia Tech][1].

-Prior to joining Virginia Tech, I had the privilege of collaborating with [Professor Geoffrey Goodhill][4] and [Lilach Avitan][5] (postdoctoral research fellow) at the [Goodhill Lab][6], Queensland Brain Institute, where I studied how neural activity represents spatial information in the visual system, and analyzed neuron-dropping.
+Prior to joining Virginia Tech, I had the privilege of collaborating with [Professor Geoffrey Goodhill][4] and [Lilach Avitan][5] (postdoctoral research fellow) at the [Goodhill Lab][6], Queensland Brain Institute, where I studied how neural activity represents spatial information in the visual system, and analyzed neuron-dropping (dependency of neural decoding accuracy on number of recorded neurons).

 A significant portion of my motivation to study deep learning comes from the loose analogies between machine learning concepts and